Dee Kantner: Career

 In 1997, Kantner was hired as one of the first women referees in the National Basketball Association alongside Violet Palmer.
 Her first regular season game as an NBA referee was in November 1997 during a match between the Atlanta Hawks and the Philadelphia 76ers.
 During her time with the NBA, she was the Supervisor of Officials for the Women's National Basketball Association from 1997 to 1998.

 Kantner remained with the NBA until she was fired in 2002.
 After leaving the NBA, she continued to work in the WNBA as the Director of Referee Development from 2002 to 2004 and was renamed Supervisor of Officials in 2004.
 By 2019, Kantner had remained in her supervisory role with the WNBA for almost 15 years.
 For the NCAA, Kantner has been a referee in over twenty Final Four rounds since 1992 and over ten championship games in women's basketball.

 Outside of the NCAA, Kantner has also worked as a referee for the Continental Basketball Association.
 At individual events, Kantner was a referee during the National Sports Festival held in 1991.
 During 1993, she was scheduled to work as a referee during the qualification of the U.S. Olympic Festival.
 Kantner reffed a quarterfinal game during the women's basketball event at the 2000 Summer Olympics.
+Kantner is also currently the President of the Kay Yow Cancer Fund’s Board of Directors, as she serves on the board alongside fellow NCAA women’s basketball official Joseph Vaszily.
+Kantner and Vaszily have been instrumental in encouraging their fellow officials to support the fight against cancers affecting women, as the officiating community contributed $145,000 to the Kay Yow Cancer Fund in 2022.

+Outside of basketball, Kantner enjoys beekeeping.

 Honors

+As part of the Naismith Awards, Kantner was named the Women's Official of the Year in 1997.
 Kantner was inducted into the North Carolina Sports Hall of Fame in 2019 and the Pennsylvania Sports Hall of Fame in 2022.
+Kantner was chosen by the Women's Basketball Coaches Association as the winner of their Jostens-Berenson Lifetime Achievement Award in 2023.